kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 sent on that backend connection originates from one client-side connection that has negotiated the use of the extensible priority scheme (see {{fairness}}).

-# Extensible Priorities

-This priority design is intended to be extensible, and uses a sequence of key-value pairs encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}) to enable extensibility.
-Each dictionary member represents a parameter of the Priority header field.

-When attempting to extend priorities, care must be taken to ensure any use of existing parameters are either unchanged or modified in a way that is backwards compatible for peers that are unaware of the extended meaning.

-The scheme has a single encoding and set of functionality whether it's conveyed via a HTTP header or within a frame.

 # The Priority HTTP Header Field

 The Priority HTTP header field can appear in requests and responses.
 A client